AtwalLab/TCRrepertoire-Manuscript/README.md

 # TCR repertoire - Manuscript
 Scripts used to filter and quality control raw JUNO sequencing data of single T cell receptor alpha and beta chains.
-Scripts for generating every data figure in the manuscript post
+Scripts for generating every data figure in the manuscript.

 ## Filtering and quality control